 Mathematical ecology is an interdisciplinary research area where advanced mathematical and computational tools are used to study issues in ecology and evolution.
 At Umeå, research on these topics involved not only members of the Analysis and Mathematical Modelling group from the department of Mathematics, but also researchers from the Department of Ecology and Environmental Science (EMG) at the interdisciplinary Icelab

-Besides creative elaborate constructions, our research on differential equations involves real analysis, integration theory, measure theory, regularity theory, probability theory etc.
+Besides creative, elaborate constructions and lots of geometric thinking, our research on differential equations involves real analysis, integration theory, measure theory, regularity theory, probability theory and other interesting things.

 We do research mainly in several complex variables and our research is focused upon pluripotential theory and certain aspects of analytic function theory.
 Pluripotential theory is a nonlinear analog of the classical potential theory for subharmonic functions.
 The main objects of study are plurisubharmonic functions and the complex Monge-Ampere operator (ddcu)n – a generalization of Laplace's operator.
 In the theory of analytic functions we are mainly interested in ideals and spectrum for algebras of analytic functions, in particular Gleason's problem.
 In connection with this, we are also interested in domains of existence and envelopes of holomorphy for classes of analytic functions.